Antitussive

 2015 Allergologia et Immunopathologia Effect of multiple honey doses on non-specific acute cough in children.
 An open randomised study and literature review Miceli Sopo S, Greco M, Monaco S, Varrasi G, Di Lorenzo G, Simeone G

-Review Article Children's Health Cough Honey
+Review Article Children's Health Honey Non-specific Acute Cough

 Honey is recommended for non-specific acute paediatric cough by the Australian guidelines.
 Current available randomised clinical trials evaluated the effects of a single evening dose of honey, but multiple doses outcomes have never been studied.